RafaGago/mini-async-log-c/readme.md

 - Very high performance.
 Very hard to be faster for a generic library.

-- Various memory (log entry) sources: TLS, common bounded "heap" and the C library heap.
-All can be used at the same time.
+- Various memory (log entry) sources: Thread Local Storage buffer, common bounded buffer (configurable to one buffer for each CPU) and custom allocators (can default to the heap).

 - Type-safe format strings.
 Achieved through C11 type-generic expressions and (unfortunately) preprocessor abusing.